JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 The Multiplatform Gradle plugin automatically adds a dependency to the platform-specific (iOS and Android) parts of `kotlinx.coroutines`.

+#### If you use Kotlin prior to version 1.7.20 {initial-collapse-state="collapsed"}

+If you use Kotlin 1.7.20 and later, you already have the new Kotlin/Native memory manager enabled by default.
-You'll also use the new memory manager for Kotlin/Native, which will soon become the default.
-Add the following at the end of the `build.gradle.kts` file:
+If it's not the case, add the following to the end of the `build.gradle.kts` file:

 ```kotlin
 kotlin.targets.withType(org.jetbrains.kotlin.gradle.plugin.mpp.KotlinNativeTarget::class.java) {